orgv/Data-Science-Project---Olympics-/README.md

 Given the data, can we predict whether an individual has the potential to win an Olympic medal?

-Note: the csv files processed during this projecty are too big to upload!
+Please keep in mind that the CSV files generated during this project are too large to upload, so I was unable to do so!